 Identify Sensitive Data and Prevent Data Loss

 The FedRAMP Moderate Control Set and NERC CIP standards also include information protection as a key control requirement (CIP-011-2).
-These requirements specifically address the need to identify information related to BES (Bulk Electric System) Cyber System Information, the protection and secure handling of that information, including storage, transit, and use.
-Specific examples of BES Cyber System Information may include security procedures or security information about systems that are fundamental to operating the bulk electric system (BES Cyber Systems, Physical Access Control Systems, and Electronic Access Control or monitoring systems) that is not publicly available and could be used to allow unauthorized access or unauthorized distribution.
-However, the same need exists to identify and protect customer information that is critical to the day to day operations of energy organizations.
+These requirements specifically address the need to identify information related to BES (Bulk Electric System) Cyber System Information and the protection and secure handling of that information (including storage, transit, and use).
+Specific examples of BES Cyber System Information can include security procedures or security information about systems that are fundamental to operating the bulk electric system (BES Cyber Systems, Physical Access Control Systems, and Electronic Access Control or monitoring systems) that is not publicly available and could be used to allow unauthorized access or unauthorized distribution.
+However, the same need exists to identify and protect customer information that is critical to the day-to-day operations of energy organizations.

 Microsoft 365 allows sensitive data to be identified and protected within the organization through a combination of powerful capabilities, including:

-Microsoft Information Protection (MIP) for both user-based classification and automated classification of sensitive data
+Microsoft Purview Information Protection for both user-based classification and automated classification of sensitive data

-Microsoft Information Protection (MIP) allows employees to classify documents and emails with sensitivity labels.
+Microsoft Purview Information Protection allows employees to classify documents and emails with sensitivity labels.
 Sensitivity labels can be applied manually by users to documents within the Microsoft Office apps and to emails within Microsoft Outlook.
-Sensitivity labels can in turn automatically apply document markings, protection through encryption, and enforce rights management.
-They may also be applied automatically, by configuring policies which use keywords and sensitive data types (credit card numbers, social security numbers, identity numbers, etc.) to automatically find and classify sensitive data.
+Sensitivity labels can automatically apply document markings, protection through encryption, and enforce rights management.
+Sensitivity labels can also be applied automatically by configuring policies which use keywords and sensitive data types (credit card numbers, social security numbers, identity numbers, etc.).

-In addition, Microsoft provides trainable classifiers which use machine learning models to identify sensitive data based on what the content is, as opposed to simply through pattern matching or by the elements within the content.
-A classifier learns how to identify a type of content by looking at numerous examples of the content to be classified.
+Microsoft also provides trainable classifiers.
+These use machine learning models to identify sensitive data based on what the content is, as opposed to simply through pattern matching or by the elements within the content.
+A classifier learns how to identify a type of content by looking at many examples of the content to be classified.
 Training a classifier begins by providing it with examples of content within a particular category.
-Once it processes those examples, the model is tested by providing it with a mix of both matching and non-matching examples.
+Once it processes the examples, the model is tested by providing it with a mix of both matching and non-matching examples.
 The classifier then predicts whether a given example falls into the category or not.
 A person then confirms the results, sorting the positives, negatives, false positives, and false negatives to help increase the accuracy of the classifier's predictions.
-When the trained classifier is published, it processes content in SharePoint Online, Exchange Online, and OneDrive for Business, and automatically classifies the content.
+When the trained classifier is published, it processes and automatically classifies content in SharePoint Online, Exchange Online, and OneDrive for Business.

-Applying sensitivity labels to documents and emails will embed metadata within the object which identifies the chosen sensitivity, thereby allowing the sensitivity to travel with the data.
+Applying sensitivity labels to documents and emails embeds metadata within the object which identifies the chosen sensitivity, thereby allowing the sensitivity to travel with the data.
 As a result, even if a labeled document is stored on a user's desktop or within an on-premise system, it is still protected.
-This in turn enables other Microsoft 365 solutions such as Microsoft Cloud App Security or network edge devices to identify sensitive data and automatically enforce security controls.
-Sensitivity labels have the added benefit of educating employees as to which data within an organization is considered sensitive, and how to handle that data should they receive it.
+This enables other Microsoft 365 solutions, such as Microsoft Defender for Cloud Apps or network edge devices, to identify sensitive data and automatically enforce security controls.
+Sensitivity labels have the added benefit of educating employees about which data within an organization is considered sensitive and how to handle that data.

-Office 365 Data Loss Prevention (DLP) will automatically identify documents, emails and conversations which contain sensitive data by scanning them for sensitive data types and then enforcing policy on those objects.
+Microsoft Purview Data Loss Prevention (DLP) automatically identifies documents, emails, and conversations that contain sensitive data.
+It does this by scanning these for sensitive data types and then enforcing policy on those objects.
 Policies are enforced on documents within SharePoint and OneDrive for Business.
-They are also enforced when users send email, and in Microsoft Teams within chat and channel conversations.
-Policies may be configured to look for keywords, sensitive data types, retention labels and whether data is shared within the organization or externally.
+Policies are also enforced when users send email and in Microsoft Teams within chat and channel conversations.
+Policies may be configured to look for keywords, sensitive data types, retention labels, and whether data is shared within the organization or externally.
 Controls are provided to help organizations fine-tune DLP policies to better avoid false positives.
-When sensitive data is found, customizable policy tips may be displayed to users within Microsoft 365 applications, informing them that their content contains sensitive data and/or proposing corrective actions.
-Policies can also prevent users from accessing documents, sharing documents, or sending emails which contain certain types of sensitive data.
-Microsoft 365 supports over 100 built-in sensitive data types, and organizations can configure custom sensitive data types to meet their policies.
+When sensitive data is found, customizable policy tips can be displayed to users within Microsoft 365 applications.
+Policy tips inform users that their content contains sensitive data and can propose corrective actions.
+Policies can also prevent users from accessing documents, sharing documents, or sending emails that contain certain types of sensitive data.
+Microsoft 365 supports over 100 built-in sensitive data types.
+Organizations can configure custom sensitive data types to meet their policies.

-Rolling out MIP and DLP policies to organizations requires careful planning and typically a user education program so that employees understand the organization's data classification schema and which types of data are considered sensitive.
+Rolling out Microsoft Purview Information Protection and DLP policies to organizations requires careful planning.
+It also requires user education so employees understand the organization's data classification schema and which types of data are sensitive.
 Providing employees with tools and education programs that help them identify sensitive data and help them understand how to handle it makes them part of the solution for mitigating information security risks.

 Govern Data by Effectively Managing Records

 Regulations require many organizations to manage the retention of key organizational documents according to a managed corporate retention schedule.
 Organizations face regulatory compliance risks if data is under-retained (deleted too early), or legal risks if data is over-retained (kept too long).
-Effective records management strategies help to ensure that organizational documents are retained according to predetermined retention periods which are designed to minimize risk to the organization.
-Retention periods are prescribed in a centrally managed organizational record retention schedule, and they are based on the nature of each type of document, on regulatory compliance requirements for retaining specific types of data, and on the defined policies of the organization.
+Effective records management strategies help ensure that organization documents are retained according to predetermined retention periods which are designed to minimize risk to the organization.
+Retention periods are prescribed in a centrally managed organizational record retention schedule.
+Retention periods are based on the nature of each type of document, the regulatory compliance requirements for retaining specific types of data, and the defined policies of the organization.

 Assigning record retention periods accurately across organizational documents may require a granular process which assigns retention periods uniquely to individual documents.
-The vast number of documents within energy industry organizations, coupled with the fact that in many cases retention periods can be triggered by organizational events (such as contracts expiring or an employee leaving the organization), make applying record retention policies at scale challenging for many organizations.
+Applying record retention policies at scale can be challenging for many reasons.
+These reasons include the vast number of documents within energy industry organizations together with the fact that, in many cases, retention periods can be triggered by organizational events (such as contracts expiring or an employee leaving the organization).

 Microsoft 365 provides capabilities for defining retention labels and policies to easily implement records management requirements.
 A record manager defines a retention label, which represents a "record type" in a traditional retention schedule.
 The retention label contains settings which define: